utkarsh1097/Bayesian-Network-for-Medical-Diagnosis/README.md

-# COV884-Assignment
+# Bayesian Network for Medical Diagnosis

-Repository for the assignment of COV884 - Uncertainty in AI
+This was a course assignment for *COV884 - Special Module in Artificial Intelligence*